Mefistofele: Composition history

 Boito began consideration of an opera on the Faustian theme after completing his studies at the Milan Conservatory in 1861.
 Mefistofele is one of many pieces of classical music based on the Faust legend and, like many other composers, Boito used Goethe's version as his starting point.
 He was an admirer of Richard Wagner and, like him, chose to write his own libretto, something which was virtually unheard of in Italian opera up to that time.
 Much of the text is actually a literal translation from Goethe's German to Boito's Italian.

 The most popular earlier opera based on the legend was Gounod's Faust, which Boito regarded as a superficial and frivolous treatment of a profound subject.
 Furthermore, Boito was contemptuous of what he saw as the low operatic standards prevailing in Italy at that time, and he determined to make his new work distinctive, both musically and intellectually, different from anything that had been heard before.
 He hoped that it would be a wake-up call and an inspiration to other young Italian composers.

 The piano–vocal score was completed in 1867 while Boito was visiting relatives in Poland.

 Performance history and revisions

+Operatic bass Ezio Pinza as Mefistofele, Teatro alla Scala, Milan, 1933-1934.